 - Preheat oven to 350°F.

 - Slice bread and arrange face up in a greased skillet or baking dish.
 Pack as tightly as possible with no overlap.
+You can nearly fit in a 10 inch cast iron skillet if you cut slightly thicker pieces (just under 1.5 inches thick).

 - Combine whisked egg, milk, cinnamon, vanilla extract, and salt in a bowl.
 Whisk to combine and pour evenly over the bread in the skillet.
+Sprinkle each piece with a little brown sugar.

 This can be made and soaked overnight if you prefer.
 Fully prepare and place the skillet in the refrigerator and cover with aluminum foil.
 Let sit for 15-20 minutes on the counter before baking to come up to room temp.
 Bake for 45 minutes or until top is golden and slightly crispy.